scjrobertson/nlw_code/README.md

 found in **nlw_code/src/main/trees**, it is compiled as follows:

      chmod a+x core_stanford.txt

+The script can now be run as follows, an input body of text must always be placed in **src/main/output**:

      ./core_stanford.sh ../output/text.txt

 This will create three output files, in the folder **src/main/output/text**, for each input file: